 Who is Fernando?

 I'm Fernando Paolo, a Machine Learning Engineer and Research Scientist at Global Fishing Watch, an international nonprofit organization.
-I develop algorightms to analyze global feeds of satellite radar and optical imagery, and use (deep) artificial neural networks to investigate human activity at sea and related environmental change.
+I develop algorightms to analyze global feeds of satellite radar and optical imagery, and use (deep) artificial neural networks to investigate human activity at sea and related environmental changes.

 Before that, I got my PhD in Geophysics from the University of California, San Diego, where I developed statistical methods for satellite data fusion and change detection to study ice-ocean-atmosphere interactions.